|Build Your Own !|

 These boxes come with their own built-in master swich.

-re-arrange the contact plates to fit two 3.7v batteries in
+will have to re-arrange the contact plates to fit two

 This means you have the option to put in just one battery.
 Or two batteries for longer operation.